 Langdale Chase Hotel, Windermere - Historic Tynecastle Canvas Wallpapers Restored

 The Langdale Chase Hotel sits in an enviable position on the shores of Lake Windermere.
-Voted no.3 in the Sunday Times top 100 places to stay in 2024, the Langdale Chase Hotel reopened its doors to guests in November ‘23 following a major refurbishment.
-Frank was privileged to play a small part in its continuing evolution when he was asked to restore what was thought to be Lincrusta in the lounges.
+Following a multi-million pound refurbishment the hotel reopened its doors to guests in November ‘23.
+Frank was privileged to play a small part in its continuing evolution when he was asked to restore and refinish what was thought to be Lincrusta in the lounges.

 We delved into our archives and discovered these embossed canvas wallpapers, friezes, dado and decorative ceiling are all rare survivors, thought to be original to when the house was built in 1891.
 The Tynecastle Tapestry designs, were manufactured by William Scott Morton & Company, Edinburgh, founded in 1870.
 The remarkable Arts and Crafts style frieze in the Oak Room resembles old Scotch plaster.
 William Scott Morton, greatly influenced by the English Arts and Crafts movement, was at the forefront of developing wallcoverings that imitated leather, stucco or carved wood.

-See our photo gallery below, including Tynecastle Tapestry archive images, before and after the repairs and refinishing with a subtle two-tone glaze by Frank Holmes Fine Decor.
+See our photo gallery below, including Tynecastle Tapestry archive images, before and after the repairs and refinishing with a subtle two-tone glaze to highlight the relief by Frank Holmes Fine Decor.

 Imitation Leather Wallpaper